Handling Steering Failure: Power Steering, Common Causes & What To DoUpdated Dec. 31, 2020

 Steering wheel lock

 Does your vehicle have a steering lock device?
 If so, you must never turn the ignition to the “lock” setting while the vehicle is still moving.
 This will lock the steering and you will be unable to maneuver.
-Crashes as a result of accidental steering lock activation are more common that you may think.
+Crashes as a result of accidental steering lock activation are more common than you may think.

 Jammed steering lock